Civil Engineering MSc

 Modules

-It is expected that students will choose optional modules from within each theme of Geotechnics, Structures, Water and Management, with semester 1 optional modules being pre-requisites for the semester 2 optional modules
+It is expected that students will choose optional modules from within the theme of Structural or Civil (Water and Geotechnical) Engineering, with semester 1 modules commonly being pre-requisites for the semester 2 modules in the same theme.

 This module fosters best practice in engineering-related research/professional skills and delivers a range of training activities to meet the needs of professional engineers dealing with research and technological development.